YellowJacketLinux/LFS/00-Perl-Modules.md

 -------------------------------

 The very first line should define the CPAN name of the module in a macro name `cpanname`.
-Usually it is the perl module but replacing any occurrences `::` with a `-`, e.g. the Perl module `Test::More::UTF8` would have a CPAN name of `Test-More-UTF8`.
+Usually it is the Perl module but replacing any occurrences `::` with a `-`, e.g. the Perl module `Test::More::UTF8` would have a CPAN name of `Test-More-UTF8`.